aoxrud-ww/web-accessibility-tips/README.md

 <div id='product-title'>Chocolate</div>
 <a href='/product/chocolate' aria-describedby="product-title">Add to Cart</a>
 ```

+> aria-describedby will announce something like: "Add to cart, Chocolate"

 The [aria-labelledby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) attribute allows us to declare multiple element ids that compose the label.
 ```html